-No matter if you are delivering a complex project or developing products or software in whatever area, proper requirements management results in:
+No matter if you are delivering a complex project or developing products or software in whatever area, proper requirements management and engineering results in:

 - Securing compliance

 - Delivering the right stuff early on

 - Getting architecture and design right

 - Having a structure that drives clarity, traceability and reusability – in other words, efficiency

 Requirements management was invented to have control on software development that had gone too complex.
 Today requirements are found in all industries and businesses:

 - Invitations to tender (ITT) and requests for quotation (RFQ)